Pay suspension termination fee

 Your name and address on DMV records must be correct.
 4

-Your payment does not guarantee that we will restore your driver license because there may be other problems on your record.
+Your payment does not guarantee that we will restore your driver license.
+There may be other problems on your record.
 It is your responsibility to know if your driver license or driving privilege is valid before you drive a motor vehicle.
 5

 Can I pay suspension termination fees online for more than one definite suspension?